- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 - SAP, on the other hand, can internally coordinate and then share its information privately.
 This puts every customer at a disadvantage.
 While customers can coordinate through user groups, this has not yet lead to a coordinated approach on indirect access.

-In this article, we will discuss this issue and look into the history of something called a tying arrangement or tying agreement.
+This article will discuss this issue and look into the history of something called a tying arrangement or tying agreement.

 What is Indirect Access?